 Using the sciences to identify if and how the arts bring about new spiritual information and insights

-Within the Art Seeking Understanding (ASU) program Blueprint 1543 is helping to develop academic leaders in this new area by providing project development coaching and consultations, ongoing project leader coaching for complex and cross-disciplinary projects, leading grant-specific workshops to equip new project leaders, and designing and facilitating ASU program workshops to develop a community of practice and strengthen projects and their leaders.
+Within the Art Seeking Understanding (ASU) program Blueprint 1543 is helping to develop academic leaders in this new area by providing project development coaching and consultations; ongoing project leader coaching for complex and cross-disciplinary projects; leading grant-specific workshops to equip new project leaders; and designing and facilitating ASU program workshops to develop a community of practice that strengthens projects and their leaders.

 500 years after the start of the scientific revolution (1543) there are enough leaders that Sciences-Engaged Theology and Science Stewardship have reached their goals.

 Our aim is that by 2043 leaders running projects and programs in the Sciences-Engaged Theology and Science Stewardship initiatives are aligned with Blueprint 1543’s positive vision, and are equipped and effective leaders in their areas of calling and expertise.